techmojoprakash/Golang-Practice/README.md

-# Zero To Mastery: Golang
+# Golang Practice codes by Prakash
-This repo contains the source files to accompany the Go language course found at [zerotomastery.io](https://zerotomastery.io/).

 ## Demos / Exercises
 To follow along with the demos & work on the exercises, open the `src/lectures` directory in your IDE.